Bed & Breakfast Houseboat Rental on Yellowknife Bay in Northwest TerritoriesYellowknife, Northwest Territories (Canada) view map

 - Towels provided

 In summer months, guests are provided with a canoe to get to and from the houseboat, or they can be ferried over with the host's powerboat in poor weather conditions.
-If guests chose to alternatively spend the winter aboard the rental, they can drive right up and park beside the host's car on well over a meter of ice.
+If guests chose to alternatively spend the winter aboard the rental, they can drive right up and park beside their suite on well over a meter of ice.

 - Deck or balcony